Skip to Content

 You drive (or walk) through different landscapes created by light sculptures.

-llumi open from October until January.
+llumi open from October until January, but is closed in January 2024.

 garden of lights fall activities in montreal.
 It's pitch black at night, but the garden of lights are lighting up some lantern birds, and trees on the water offering a reflection.
 There's also a Japanese style building with faerie lights lining the roof.
 Towering above it all is the slanted olympic Stadium of Montreal with a light at the top.

-Montreal Fall Activities: Halloween Adventures
+25. Montreal Fall Activities: Halloween Adventures

 Whether it’s the night of Halloween, the weekend, or the entire month of October.